Steady (app): History

 Steady Platform Inc. was founded in June 2017 by Adam Roseman, Michael Loeb and Eric Aroesty.
 In a September 2018 interview with the Ready.
 Set.
 Work podcast, Roseman said the idea came after he and Loeb reviewed reports on the changing labor market and the millions of Americans with consumer debt.
 He said the company is “focused on helping individuals who either currently have more than one source of income or those who are requiring a second source of income for one reason or another.”
 Another inspiration, according to Roseman, was his 71-year-old father's efforts to keep living costs low and search for additional retirement income.

 In September 2017, Steady received support from non-profit startup accelerator Fintech71.
-In October 2017, it won a competition the Startup Pitch at the Money 20/20 conference in 2017 in Las Vegas receiving an award of $40,000.
+In October 2017, it won a competition the Startup Pitch at the Money20/20 conference in 2017 in Las Vegas receiving an award of $40,000.

-In an interview with Money 20/20, Roseman said the company's “focus is on delivering to what’s going to be more than half of the workers in the U.S., and the ability to create steady income for themselves.”
+In an interview with Money20/20, Roseman said the company's “focus is on delivering to what’s going to be more than half of the workers in the U.S., and the ability to create steady income for themselves.”

 A beta version of the app was launched in April 2018 and the application has been downloaded by over 200,000 users.